surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 on the graphic.
 Dragging them allows to choose the curvature of the different stages of the envelope.

-If the envelope mode is set to **Analog**, the curvature of the different stages will automatically be set to a shape that tries to emulate analog behavior.
+If the envelope mode is set to **Analog**, the curvature of the different stages will automatically be set to a shape that tries to emulate analog  .

 <br/>